abrt/abrt/CONTRIBUTING.md

 changed and why or a link (an issue number on Github) to a bug report where this information is available.
 It is also useful to include notes about negative decisions - i.e. why you decided to not do particular things.
-Please bare in mind that other developers might not understand what the original problem was.
+Please bear in mind that other developers might not understand what the original problem was.

 ### Full example